Lectures & Tours

 New York City ! (and occasionally LA, Denver, and Chicago)

-Are you looking for a detailed exploration into the habitat dioramas of the American Museum of Natural History in NYC?
-Bully!
-I’d love to give you a private guided tour of the best examples of museum taxidermy and diorama work in the entire world.
-The AMNH is also the unofficial birthplace of much of the modern day conservation movement in America, I’ll blather about that too.
+I occasionally give private guided tours of natural history museum taxidermy and diorama work.
+They are *very* good.
+The AMNH (in NYC) is also the unofficial birthplace of much of the modern day conservation movement in America.
 Send me a message through the Contact page and we can schedule a date that works.
-Tours run 3 to 4 hours and only include the habitat dioramas.
-No group minimum, but ten people max.
-My private tours cost $170 per person and include your museum ticket (no waiting in line.)
+Tours run 3 ish hours and only include the habitat dioramas.
+No group minimum, but 8 people max.
+My private “skip the line” tours cost $170 per person and include your ($25) museum ticket (no waiting in line.)
 I’ll give you more information once we find a date/time that works for us.

 What people have to say